vboyev-MSFT/defender-docs/ATPDocs/prevent-certificate-enrollment-esc15.md

 ## **How do I use this security assessment to improve my organizational security posture?**

-1. **Review the recommended action**
-   Visit [Prevent Certificate Enrollment with arbitrary Application Policies (ESC15)](https://security.microsoft.com/securescore?viewid=actions) in Secure Score to review the recommended action.
+1. Review the recommended action at [Prevent Certificate Enrollment with arbitrary Application Policies (ESC15)](https://security.microsoft.com/securescore?viewid=actions).

 2. **Identify the vulnerable certificate templates:**
    - Remove enrollment permission for unprivileged users.
    - Disable the **“Supply in the request”** option.

-3. **Identify the AD CS servers vulnerable to CVE-2024-49019:**
+3. Identify the AD CS servers which are vulnerable to CVE-2024-49019 and apply the relevant patch.
-   - Apply the relevant patch to these servers.

    For example: